SarahAndyshak/capstone-proposal/README.md

 * 8:45am: test USDA API in Postman, look up updating stats.
 * 9am: got API key, testing API in Postman gives a 403 Forbidden error, need to ask about this.
 Update- after researching, contacted the provided email account.
 * 9:30am: begin initial setup of React site.
+* 11:14am: brainstorming how a C# API would connect.